-A criminal complaint against him, alleging the communication of threats, was filed in Virginia earlier this month using his English name, Jesse Curtis Morton.
+A criminal complaint alleging the communication of threats was filed in Virginia late last week against Jesse Curtis Morton, also known as Younus Abdullah Mohammad.

-A former resident of Brooklyn, Morton is the second person charged in the "South Park" case.
+Morton, a former resident of Brooklyn, New York, is the second person charged in the "South Park" case.

-Chesser, a Muslim convert, encouraged violent jihadists to attack "South Park" writers for a 2010 episode that depicted the Prophet Mohammed in a bear suit, court documents said.
+Chesser, a Muslim convert, encouraged violent jihadists to attack "South Park" writers for an episode that depicted the Prophet Mohammed in a bear suit, court documents said.

-Chesser posted online messages that included the writers' home addresses and urged readers to "pay them a visit," the documents said.
-Saying it was "not a threat," the website also predicted the men would be killed.
+Chesser posted online messages that included the writers' home addresses and urged online readers to "pay them a visit," the documents said.

-In an affidavit accompanying the recent complaint against Morton, FBI Special Agent Paula R. Menges said Morton, co-founder of a group called Revolution Muslim, worked with Chesser on a "clarification statement" after Chesser's postings.
+In an affidavit accompanying the recent complaint against Morton, FBI special agent Paula R. Menges said Morton, co-founder of the group called Revolution Muslim, worked with Chesser on a "clarification statement" after Chesser's postings.
 The pair made website postings that were -- despite their claims -- threats, Menges said.

 The agent also contends the statement contained pages of justification under Islamic law for the death of those who insult Islam or defame its prophet.

-In the interview with CNN's Drew Griffin, Morton, a convert to Islam and one-time follower of the Grateful Dead, defended the September 11, 2001, terrorist attacks and argued that further attacks on Americans were justified.
+Revolution Muslim's 2008 co-founders, Yousef al-Khattab and Morton, were both interviewed by CNN's Drew Griffin in October 2009.
+In the interview Morton, a convert to Islam and one-time follower of the Grateful Dead, defended the September 11, 2001, terrorist attacks and argued that further attacks on Americans were justified.

-He also told CNN he did not encourage violence on U.S. soil.
+He told Griffin he did not encourage violence on U.S. soil.

 The government affidavit cites the CNN interview.

-"We're commanded to terrorize the disbelievers," Morton told CNN.
+"We're commanded to terrorize the disbelievers," Morton told Griffin.
 "The Quran says very clearly in the Arabic language ... this means 'terrorize them.'
 It's a command from Allah."

 Morton said he did not define terrorism as killing innocent civilians.
 "I define terrorism as making them fearful, so that they think twice before they go rape your mother or kill your brother or go into your land and try to steal your resources."

-Revolutionmuslim.com was the subject of a CNN investigation for its radical rhetoric supporting "jihad" against the West and praising bin Laden.
+Revolutionmuslim.com was the subject of a CNN investigation for its radical rhetoric supporting "jihad" against the West and praising al Qaeda leader Osama bin Laden.
 Its organizers insisted they acted within the law and seek to protect Islam.

 In April 2010, Revolutionmuslim.com posted an entry that included a warning to "South Park" creators Trey Parker and Matt Stone that they risked violent retribution after the 200th episode of the cartoon series included a satirical discussion about whether an image of the prophet could be shown.
 In the end, he was portrayed disguised in a bear suit.